-Purchasing a home is a big financial step and the amount that you need to save for a down payment can seem daunting.
+Purchasing a first home is a big financial step and the amount that you need to save for a down payment can seem daunting.
 Nonetheless, it’s not impossible.
-Let’s explore how to save for a down payment on a house!

-1. Determine how much you need to save for your house down payment
+1. Determine how much you need to save for a house

-The first step in saving for the down payment on your home is knowing exactly how much you need to save.
+The first step on how to save for a house is knowing exactly how much you need to save.
 Your down payment amount will always be calculated as a percentage of the home price and depends on your lender and the type of home loan you’ll be leveraging.

 Special program loans such as FHA loans for rural residents, VA loans for veterans, and first-time buyer programs may require low- to no- down payment.
 However, at a minimum for conventional loans, you should expect to save at least 5% of the home price.